Ankita-77/Omnifood/README.md

 # Omnifood
 <h3> SUMMARY </h3>

-+ Website is related to a fictional restaurant called "Omnifood".
-Omnifood provides all kind of a services realted to food delivery, annual memberships etc.
++ The website is related to a fictional restaurant called "Omnifood".
+Omnifood provides all kinds of services related to food delivery, annual memberships, etc.

 <h3> FOCUS </h3>